XGR Chain — Network Upgrade & Hardfork Process

 For RPC infrastructure, the target state should be:

-All public and indexing nodes upgraded before activation or before users depend on post-fork behavior.
+All public and indexing nodes upgraded before activation or before users depend on post-activation behavior.

 A chain split can occur when nodes disagree on consensus-critical rules.